Skip to content

 Ampli Wrapper versus the Amplitude SDK

 The Ampli Wrapper is an autogenerated library based on your pre-defined tracking plan.
-This is a lightweight wrapper over the Amplitude SDK that provides type-safety, automatic code completion, linting, and schema validation.
+This is a lightweight wrapper over the Amplitude SDK that provides type safety, automatic code completion, linting, and schema validation.
 The generated code replicates the spec in the Tracking Plan and enforces its rules and requirements.
 This guide is about the Amplitude SDK.
 To learn more about Ampli Wrapper, see Ampli Wrapper Overview and examples.
 Click here for more documentation on Ampli for iOS.

 Getting started